What Does Ionophore-Free Mean?

 • Sample the feed and packaging for potential testing.

-• Report your concerns to the horse feed manufacturer, as they should be interested in investigating the issues and take corrective actions.
+• Report your concerns to the manufacturer as they may be interested in investigating the issues and take corrective actions.

 The most important takeaway is to take a proactive approach to having your horse assessed by a veterinarian.